Skip to main content

 There's no database or persistent state beyond these two paths.
 If the VM is lost, re-run the SDR with the same config.yaml and Atlan re-deploys the apps automatically.

-Each SDR instance manages apps on one VM.
+Each SDR instance manages apps on one VM (or one Kubernetes namespace).
 You can't run two SDR instances with the same deployment_name.

-For multiple VMs, use a unique deployment_name per VM (for example, mycompany-ec2-prod, mycompany-ec2-staging).
+For multiple VMs or clusters, use a unique deployment_name per environment (for example, mycompany-ec2-prod, mycompany-ec2-staging).
 Each appears as a separate SDR in the Atlan UI under Settings > Self-Deployed Runtimes.

 Troubleshooting